msemtd/CheeseBoard_Software/examples/DawnDuskLight/README.md

   + set offline mode - don't try to connect
   + auto dawn time (use long/lat to lookup dawn time)

-+ EspApConfigurator: have option to turn off LED heartbeat

 + in GoToSleepMode:
   + when adjusting duration, current brightness should stay the same - the new duration should be from there til black